RobTillaart/rotaryDecoder/README.md

 #### Constructor

 - **rotaryDecoder(const int8_t address, TwoWire \*wire = Wire)**
+constructor to set the address and optional the Wire bus.
 - **bool begin(uint8_t count = 4)** UNO ea. initializes the class.
 count is the number of rotary encoders connected.
 (Max 4 per PCF8574) Returns true if the PCF8574 is on the I2C bus.